 UC Santa Cruz

-From building more efficient solar cells to working to save endangered sea turtles, UC Santa Cruz's focus is on improving our planet and the lives of all its inhabitants.
+From building more efficient solar cells to researching personalized care for cancer patients, UC Santa Cruz's focus is on improving our planet and the lives of all its inhabitants.

-Perhaps that is one of the reasons why UC Santa Cruz was recently ranked second in the world for research influence by the Times Higher Education World University Rankings, and first in the world for research influence among colleges and universities under 50 years old.
+Perhaps that is one of the reasons why UC Santa Cruz was recently ranked second in the world for research influence by the Times Higher Education World University Rankings, and second in the U.S. among colleges and universities under 50 years old.

 Within our extraordinary educational community, students participate in interdisciplinary programs that emphasize the creation of new knowledge, new technologies, and new ways of expressing and understanding cultures.